-'Volunteering is essential to community growth and wellbeing, as well as personal growth and health'
+'Volunteering is essential to community growth and wellbeing, as well 'It is what makes as personal growth the community and health' a great place

 Quotes from local VIO's

 Volunteers bring unique life experience and skill sets.
 Residents love the engagement with "non uniformed" team members We offer volunteering to diverse cohort incl. adults with learning difficulties, people living with disability, younger generations, which we believe supports the community as a whole.